DRIP: Domain Refinement Iteration with Polytopes for Backward Reachability Analysis of Neural Feedback Loops: Approach

 \subsection{Algorithm Overview}

-To summarize an implementation of the proposed approach, we first describe the method for relaxing $p$ (\cref{alg:crown_simplex}), then show how this is used to calculate the BPOA for a single timestep (\cref{alg:one_step_backprojection}), then describe how to compute BPOAs over multiple timesteps (\cref{alg:backprojection}).
+To summarize an implementation of the proposed approach, we first describe the method for relaxing $p$ (\cref{alg:crown_simplex}) over a simplex domain, then show how to calculate the BPOA for a single timestep (\cref{alg:one_step_backprojection}), then describe how to compute BPOAs over multiple timesteps (\cref{alg:backprojection}).

 Given an objective matrix $\mathbf{C}\in \mathds{R}^{h \times n_x}$, \cref{alg:crown_simplex} aims to compute $\mathbf{M}, \mathbf{n}$ such that $\mathbf{C}\mathbf{x}_t \leq \mathbf{M} \mathbf{x}_{t-1} + \mathbf{n}$ $\forall \mathbf{x}_{t-1} \in \texttt{conv\_hull}(\mathbf{V})$.
 Add a linear transformation to the front of the closed-loop dynamics to obtain a new function, \mbox{$f_\text{simplex}: \Delta_{n_v} \to \mathcal{X}$} (\cref{alg:crown_simplex:add_layer}).
 Then, define the parameters of each relaxation $\alphab_{l,i}, \betab_{l,i}, \alphab_{u,i}, \betab_{u,i}$, from \cref{eq:lin_relaxation_zi}, specifying the standard $n_v$-simplex as the bounds on the function's input (\cref{alg:crown_simplex:fwd_bounds}).
 Finally, compute backward bounds from the objective, $\mathbf{C}$, to the current state, $\mathbf{x}_{t}$, stopping before reaching the added linear transformation (\cref{alg:crown_simplex:bwd_bounds}).